What Are Chemical Burns?

 All chemical burns should be considered medical emergencies.
 If you have a chemical burn of the mouth or throat, call 911 and seek immediate medical attention.

-Most chemical burns occur on the face, eyes, arms, and legs.
+Most chemical burns happen on the face, eyes, arms, and legs.
 Usually a chemical burn will be relatively small and will require only outpatient treatment.
 Chemical burns can be deceiving, however.
 Some agents can cause deep tissue damage not readily apparent when you first look at it.

 Signs and symptoms of chemical burns include the following: